Find out about your transcript and getting replacement certificates.

 Physical copies of your transcript

-All documents are sent by Royal Mail 2nd Class or standard Airmail, and can be sent in signed and sealed envelopes if you request this.
+If you request a physical copy of your transcript, this will be sent by Royal Mail 2nd Class or standard Airmail and can be sent in signed and sealed envelopes if you request this.
 Airmail can take up to 21 days to arrive.
 You can request your documents to be sent by courier to one address, but there is an extra £35 charge for doing so.

 Graduates from 1990 or earlier